QryptInc/qseed/README.md

 # Quickstart using Thales HSMs
 This section covers how to start the qseed application for Thales Network Luna 7 HSM.

+1. Install the Thales Client software that includes the cryptoki library on the client machine.

+    Follow the instructions provided by Thales.
+Note by default the Thales installation script will install the software in /usr/safenet/lunaclient.

+2. Establish a connection between the client and the Thales Network Luna 7 HSM.

+    Follow the instructions provided by Thales.
+This can be accomplished using the [lunacm](https://thalesdocs.com/gphsm/luna/7/docs/network/Content/lunacm/commands/commands.htm) application located at /usr/safenet/lunaclient/bin/lunacm.
+Run the `clientconfig deploy` command.

+    ```bash
+    sudo /usr/safenet/lunaclient/bin/lunacm
+    lunacm:>clientconfig deploy -server <IP or Hostname of Luna appliance> –user <appliance username> -password <appliance password> -client <client name to create>  -partition <partition name>
+    ```

+3. Create a token on the Thales Network Luna 7 HSM.

-1. Initialize a new token using [ckdemo](https://thalesdocs.com/gphsm/luna/7/docs/network/Content/Utilities/ckdemo/ckdemo.htm) utility provided by Thales.
-Run [TOKEN Menu Function](https://thalesdocs.com/gphsm/luna/7/docs/network/Content/Utilities/ckdemo/token_functions.htm) number 6 (Init Token).
-You will need to set the Partition SO role PIN.
-The Partition SO role PIN will be needed for the qseed application configuration.
+    Follow the instructions provided by Thales.
+When you create a token, you will be prompted to select a slot number and set a partition SO role PIN.
+The selected slot number and partition SO role PIN will be needed for the qseed application configuration.

-2. Follow the steps in the Build section above.
+4. Build and install the qseed application.
+Follow the steps in the Build section above.

-3. Set runtime configurations using environment variables.
+5. Set runtime configurations using environment variables.
 The following configurations can be set using environment variables.

     | ENV | Description |
     | --- | ------------|